Team-AB-DevOps/ab-dev-ops/documents/mandatory_2.md

 Having set up monitoring of our API and Linux server using Prometheus and Grafana, we noticed that the `GET /api/weather' endpoint, which communicates with an external API, had a predominantly high response time which could reach up to 10 seconds(!).

 We came to the conclusion that this must be rectified.
-An 'issue' on GitHub has therefore been created to find a better external weather API that can meet our need for fast response times.
+An 'issue' on GitHub has therefore been created to find a faster external weather API that can meet our requirements for fast response times.

 Why are fast response times important?
 [Amazon found out](https://www.gigaspaces.com/blog/amazon-found-every-100ms-of-latency-cost-them-1-in-sales/) that every 100ms of latency cost them 1% in sales.
-With that in mind, we reached the above mentioned conclusion.
+With that in mind, we set ourselves to fix the above-mentioned issue.

-### Made by Ali & Brian, 17/11/2024
+### Made by Ali & Brian, 26/11/2024